Makkt2060/nwdaf_model/README.md

-# Inconsistency detection in 5G Network
+# Anomaly Detection in 5G Network

 This project use data analytics to detect inconsistency.